Are There Disadvantages to a Man Being Uncircumcised?

 The practice of circumcision, the surgical removal of the foreskin—the skin that covers the penis tip—usually happens in infancy.
 The procedure also varies by country: In Morocco, 99.9 percent of men are circumcised, while in Ecuador, only about 0.11 percent of men undergo the procedure.
 In the United States, about 80 percent of men are circumcised.

-The penis is subject to a wide range of disorders and diseases whether it’s circumcised or not, but men with intact foreskins may be at higher risk for specific conditions.
+The penis is subject to a wide range of disorders and diseases whether it’s circumcised or not, but uncircumcised men may be at higher risk for specific conditions.

 Phimosis is a condition where the foreskin is too tight to be pulled back from the penis head, or glans.
 Even if the tightness of the foreskin isn’t quite phimosis-level, difficulty retracting the skin around the glans can cause problems.